High-order splitting of non-unitary operators on quantum computers: Application to Damped Waves

-The exact propagator for the damped-wave equation can be obtained by exponentiating the generator in Eq.~\eqref{eq:damped_wave_ode}, $e^{(W_j + D)t}$, which we use to validate the theoretical orders of accuracy with the error norm.
-The statevector simulations in Fig.~\ref{fig:damped_wave_evolution}, which use four sixth-order splitting steps, have an error norm of $\epsilon = 4.77{\times}{10}^{-5}$, evaluated by $\epsilon = \|\ket{\phi(t)}-\vec{\phi}(t)\|$ where the analytical solution~$\vec{\phi}(t)$ is first scaled to have a unit norm.
-The error norm is plotted in Fig.~\ref{fig:damped_wave_error} for all schemes in Table \ref{tab:splitting_coefficients}, against the number of splitting steps in Fig.~\ref{fig:damped_wave_error}a and the number of CNOT gates in Fig.~\ref{fig:damped_wave_error}b.
-The results show that all schemes achieve the theoretical error scaling after the initial coarse-grid transients have passed.
-The number of CNOT gates is comparable at large error tolerances, but the higher-order schemes rapidly become more efficient for a small error tolerance.
-This suggests that there is no disadvantage in using higher-order schemes, regardless of the error tolerance.
-The sixth-order splitting achieves the classical machine precision of the emulator with approximately $10^4$ CNOT gates.
+The exact propagator for the Fourier modes can be obtained by evaluating $e^{i\omega_jYt-\gamma\ket{1}\!\bra{1}t}$ classically, which we use to validate the theoretical orders of accuracy with the error $\ell^2$ norm.
+The statevector simulations in Fig.~\hyperref[fig:statevector_simulations]{\ref*{fig:statevector_simulations}a}, which use eight order-4 splitting steps, have an error norm of $\epsilon = 1.16{\times}{10}^{-4}$, evaluated by $\epsilon = \|\ket{\psi(t)}-\vec{\psi}(t)\|$ where the analytical time-evolution vector $\vec{\psi}(t)$ is scaled to have a unit norm.
+This error is plotted in Fig.~\hyperref[fig:statevector_simulations]{\ref*{fig:statevector_simulations}b} for all product formulas in Table \ref{tab:splitting_coefficients}, against the number of splitting steps and the number of CNOT gates.
+The results show that all product formulas achieve the theoretical error scaling after the initial coarse-grid transients have passed.
+The number of CNOT gates is comparable at large error tolerances, but the higher-order product formulas rapidly become more efficient for small error tolerances.
+This suggests that there is little disadvantage in using higher-order product formulas up to order 6, even when low-accuracy solutions are permissible.
+The order-6 splitting achieves the classical machine precision of the emulator with approximately $10^4$ CNOT gates.

-For the heat equation, the multi-dimensional evolution operator has the form $e^{(\partial_x^2+\partial_y^2+\partial_z^2)t} = e^{\partial_x^2t}e^{\partial_y^2t}e^{\partial_z^2t}$, which commutes among spatial dimensions and thereby allows each spatial dimension to be evolved sequentially with no loss in accuracy~\cite{Pfeffer2025}.
-For the wave equation, however, each mode oscillates at a frequency proportional to $c\|\boldsymbol{k}\|$, which depends on the square root of the sum of squared wavenumber components and can no longer be evolved independently.
-However, the discussed concepts of high-order operator splitting naturally extend to this problem, and to systems of ODEs that decompose into a larger number of unitary and dissipative contributions.
-For example, consider the evolution $e^{Mt} = e^{(H_1+iH_2)t}$ in Eq.~\eqref{eq:ode}, where $H_1 = \sum_jA_j$ is the sum of Hermitian generators $A_j$ and $iH_2 = \sum_kB_k$ is the sum of anti-Hermitian generators $B_k$.
-Then, a splitting stage can be implemented as